Everest View Trek - 5 Days

 Itinerary

 Your journey begins in Kathmandu early morning as you head to the domestic airport for the scenic flight to Lukla.
-The flight is an adventure in itself – a 30-minute flight that offers thrilling views of green hills and gleaming Himalayan peaks during the journey.
-Landing at Tenzing-Hillary Airport in Lukla, often touted as one of the world’s most exciting airstrips, will get your adrenaline pumping.
-After a brief rest, sorting out gear, and perhaps a cup of tea, you’ll start the trek.
+The flight is an adventure in itself – a 30-minute flight that offers thrilling Himalayan peaks during the journey.
+Landing at Tenzing-Hillary Airport in Lukla, after a brief rest, sorting out gear, and perhaps a cup of tea, you’ll start the trek.

 By early afternoon, you arrive in Phakding (2,610 m), a village nestled in the valley beside the river.
 Overnight stay at Phakding.